 Toby is our Good Dog.
 (Rescued from the streets, he’s a friendly little rat terrier who literally runs to work here every morning.)

 We’re also blessed with many wonderful workers who help us during our busy shipping seasons.
-Our spring 2016 crew was especially terrific and included Elise Aikman, Kate Bartelmo-Guenther, Doug Dick, Mary Douglass, Ellie Harrington, Amelia Hefferlin, Rebecca Mills, Lila Mitchell, Annie Oxner, and Julie Seagraves.
+Our spring 2016 crew was especially terrific and included Elise Aikman, Kate Bartelmo-Guenther, Doug Dick, Mary Douglass, Ellie Harrington, Amelia Hefferlin, Rebecca Mills, Lila Mitchell, Annie Oxner, Kathy Righter, and Julie Seagraves.
 Yea, team!

 Scott has been gardening since he was seven — a family snapshot shows him with his first two radishes — and he traces his passion for the past to his childhood love of dinosaurs.
 After a degree from Columbia University and a year in Athens, Greece, Scott returned to Michigan to teach school.
 His first house, an 1870s fixer-upper, led to an epiphany.
 “I found a single white peony in the yard and some tiger lilies, and suddenly I realized that it wasn’t just my yard.
 Gardeners before me had loved it, too.”